ibm-cloud-docs/account/iam-mfatypes.md

 ### MFA for all users (IBMid and supported IdPs)
 {: #mfa-options-all-users}

 Users authenticate by using one of the following MFA factors.
-This option applies to all users, including users who are using an IBMid or an external identity provider (IdP), like AppID.
+This option applies to all users, including users who are using an IBMid or an external identity provider (IdP), like App ID.
 * Email-based MFA: Users authenticate by using a security passcode, which is sent by email.
 * TOTP MFA: Users authenticate by using a TOTP.
 * U2F MFA: Users authenticate by using a physical hardware-based security key.
 Based on the FIDO U2F standard, this factor offers the highest level of security.